rho770/decice-ilp-test-setup/README.md

 | 3    | Lithuania (LT) |
 | 4    | Croatia (HR) |
 | 5    | Ireland (IE) |

-Containers belonging to a specific region must be deployed on nodes located within the same region.
-If a container's assigned region number is 0, it can be deployed on any node, regardless of its region.
-The probability of being assigned to a region is dictated by the parameter p_e inside the generate_container() function.

 ### Node Risk Assignment ###
 The risk of each node is randomly assigned based on the following criteria: